Stanisław Król: The great escape

 Król was one of the 76 men who escaped the prison camp on the night of 24–25 March 1944 in the escape now famous as "the Great Escape".
 He was amongst the initial group out of the tunnel who needed a head start in order to get to the local railway station and catch their appropriate trains.
 However, his escape partner Sydney Dowse was delayed and then an air raid closed down the station causing them to change their plan.
 Instead of taking a direct railway journey to Berlin, where they planned to hole up in a known safe address arranged by a friend of Dowse before making for Danzig hoping for a ship to Sweden, they began walking east to Poland to find friends of Król's.
 He posed as a Slav worker on leave and Dowse as a Danish worker.

 For twelve days and nights they marched through the snow following the railway lines eastwards past Liegnitz and Breslau remaining at large longer than almost all of the escapers.
-On 6 April 1944, the Germans circulated "wanted posters" with their photographs and, just 2 miles from the Polish frontier, they were arrested in a barn by a Hitler Youth member and some Home Guard men.
+On 6 April 1944, the Germans circulated "wanted posters" with their photographs and, just 2 miles from the Polish frontier, they were arrested in a barn by a Hitler Youth member and some Home Guard (sic) men.
 They were placed in prison at Oels or Olesnica and visited by agents of the Breslau Gestapo on 11 April 1944.
 During interrogation, Sydney Dowse was told that he was being sent to Berlin for further interrogation as this was his fourth escape and that Król was to go back to Stalag Luft III.
 Dowse was removed to Berlin and later to the concentration camp at Sachsenhausen.
 Król was never seen alive again after 12 April 1944.